davexunit/gnumaku/README.md

 About
 -----
-Gnumaku is (trying to be) a libre bullet hell shooting game.
-It is currently a young project with very little functionality.
+Gnumaku is (trying to be) a libre bullet hell shmup engine that allows you to create awesome bullet patterns using Scheme.

 Tech
 ----